Arithmetic Moduli and Lifting of Enriques Surfaces: Polarized Moduli and Lifting

-Let us first slightly extend Definition \ref{def:polarization}: an invertible sheaf ${\cal L}$ on an Enriques surface $X'$ with at worst Du~Val singularities is a {\em Cossec--Verra polarization} if $\nu^\ast{\cal L}$ on $X$ is, where $\nu:X\to X'$ denotes the minimal desingularization.
-In particular, if ${\cal L}$ is a Cossec--Verra polarization on a (smooth) Enriques surface then
+Let us first slightly extend our setup and Definition \ref{def:polarization}: A proper surface $X'$ over $k$ is an {\em Enriques surface with at worst Du~Val singularities}, if it has at worst Du~Val singularities and its minimal resolution of singularities $\nu:X\to X'$ is a smooth Enriques surface.
+Moreover, we define an invertible sheaf ${\cal L}'$ on $X'$ with at worst Du~Val singularities to be a {\em Cossec--Verra polarization} if $\nu^\ast{\cal L}'$ on $X$ is a Cossec--Verra polarization.
+Thus, if ${\cal L}$ is a Cossec--Verra polarization on a smooth Enriques surface $X$, then, by Theorem \ref{three quadrics},